-Tokyo, Japan was certainly not on proverbial bucket list.
+Tokyo was certainly not on proverbial bucket list.
 It has only been recently that it came on the radar.
-I think it was mostly due to the WTM event that we attended at the end of last year.
+I think it was mostly due to the travel event that we attended recently.
 Seeing the presentations from the different countries in Asia spurred our interest.
 The post about our destination wish list for the new year included Japan and Maldives.
 Thanks to crazy airfare deals, we were able to cross Maldives off the list and now, Japan as well.
 We have just recently come back from a 12 day trip in Tokyo.
-It was marvelous.
-There are some things that strike you about the city that are worth mentioning, as they impressed us.
+It was absolutely fantastic.
+Here are some very surprising impressions of the capital city of Japan.

 First Impressions of Tokyo :